Battle of Queenston Heights: American moves

 The only significant American military presence along the Niagara River before June 1812 had been a company of artillery at Fort Niagara.
 In early June, a regiment of 600 militia volunteers commanded by Lieutenant Colonel Philetus Swift was dispatched to reinforce the garrison and establish camps at Black Rock and Lewiston.
 In early July, and additional 400 regulars and 1,200 militia arrived under the command of Brigadier General William Wandsworth.
 When Van Rensselaer arrived in mid-August this number had been reduced to roughly 1,400 due to sickness, desertions and furloughs, however, additional soldiers and artillery continued to arrive over the next several weeks.
 By the end of September, a brigade of 1,200 regulars under the command Brigadier General Alexander Smyth were encamped at Black Rock.
-Canadian historian Robert Malcolmson has calculated that at the time of the Battle of Queenston Heights, Van Rensselaer's army consisted of roughly 2,484 regulars, 4,070 New York militia and 160 Pennsylvania militia.
+The Canadian historian Robert Malcolmson has calculated that at the time of the battle, Van Rensselaer's army consisted of approximately 2,484 United States Army regulars, 4,070 New York militia and 160 Pennsylvania militia.